erhanjaved/fund_all/README.md

 - As a user, I want to be able to send funds to the charity/cause that I choose.
 - As a user, I want to be able to save my charities list to file (if I so choose)
 - As a user, I want to be able to be able to load my charities list from file (if I so choose)

+### Instructions for Grader:

+- You can add a charity by clicking the button "Add new charity"
+- You can remove a charity by clicking the button "Remove a charity"
+- You can fund a charity by clicking the button "Fund charity"
+- You can view charities that have reached their goals by clicking the button "View charities with reached goals"
+- You can locate my visual component as the background of the application (saved in the data folder)
+- You can save the state of my application by pressing the button "Save charities to file"
+- You can reload the state of my application by pressing the button "Load charities from file"